Youth Philanthropy Council Grants

 Final Report Required

-Organizations that received grants last year and wish to apply must first have submitted final reports from the last grant cycle to be eligible for funds this year.
+Organizations that received grants last year and wish to apply must first have submitted final reports in accordance with their grant agreement to be eligible for additional funds.
 The final report deadline is in March each year.
-For a current date, please see Dates to Remember.

 Example of Previous Grant Recipients and Their Projects: